← All Integrations

 Identifying Users

-When a user logs in, you can link their anonymous identity to one that is known by you.
-If for example the current logged-in user has ID user-12345, you can call in your code:
+When a user logs in, you can link their anonymous identity to one that is known by you:

 window.stormly("identify", "user-12345");